SKsaqlain/SelfieLessActs/README.md

 ```
 $sudo scp -i acts.pem loadBalancer.py instance@ip:/
 ```
-* Switch to your acts instace and then create a default acts container listening at port 8000.<br/> _make sure that the database container is running_
+* Switch to your acts instace and then create a default acts container listening on port 8000.<br/> _make sure that the database container is running_
 ```
 $sudo docker run -d --rm -p 8000:80 acts:lates python /app/acts_app.py
 ```
-* Run the LoadBalancer.py code.<br/> The loadBalancer.py code perferms load distribution in a round-robin fashioh, and it also monitores the number of request made, with every increment of 10 request a new container is deployed, and it also performs scale-in vice-vera, the script also performs health check that is is any containers is found to be damages or not running then a new container with the same port number of that of the broken contianer is deployed.
+* Run the LoadBalancer.py code.<br/> The loadBalancer.py code perferms load distribution in a _round-robin_ fashioh, and it also monitores the number of request made, with every increment of 10 request a new container is deployed, and it also performs scale-in vice-vera, the script also performs _health check_ that is if any containers is found to be damaged or not running, then a new container with the same port number of that of the broken contianer is deployed.
 ```
 $sudo python loadBalancer.py
 ```
-* To test the working of the  instance, either use curl or postman to send request, use the DNS of the application load balance
+* To test the working of the  instance, either use curl or postman to send request, use the DNS of the application load balancer
 ```
 https://www.getpostman.com/tools
 ```